So why do we need a volatile keyword

 only takes 8 bytes.
 To deal with it, we can annotate the

-property of class as @Contended
+property of class as @Contended so the single

 variable will occupy the whole cache line and with wasted